Fire-Wise Maintenance: A Seasonal Checklist for Santa Cruz Gardeners

 It helps to tie fire-wise maintenance to events you'll remember:

-Daylight saving time (spring): Major spring cleanup and prep
+Daylight saving time (spring): Major spring cleanup and preparation

 Memorial Day: Final check before peak fire season